What are the importance of atomic clocks and How do Atomic Clocks work?

 This oscillation is not directly analogous to the timekeeping of normal clocks but both types of clocks use the oscillations to keep track of time, The atomic clocks are more reliable timekeepers because their oscillations are not subject to change according to the environmental factors such as the humidity that would decrease the accuracy of normal clocks.

-The atomic clocks are used in GPS, Every GPS satellite carries multiple atomic clocks, They also used in the communications industry where faster data rates require more precise timing, They are used in the space navigation and the communications between the satellites.
+The atomic clocks are used in GPS, Every GPS satellite carries multiple atomic clocks, They are also used in the communications industry where faster data rates require more precise timing, They are used in space navigation and communications between the satellites.

 The atomic clocks are used in the mobile telephone, the landline telephones, the internet, the aviation programs, and the digital television But the real benefits of using the optical atomic clocks come in when one looks at the implications of increased precision in the scientific measurements.